danmofo/gayl-plugin/README.md

 - Add task to package extension for production
 - Add to website
 - Add other APIs
+- Add some tests
-- Replace huge libraries with smaller ones!
-The output size right now is hilariously bad.
+- Replace the following libraries with smaller alternatives:
+  - EJS, I'm only using a small amount of the functionality available.
+  - Axios, again I'm only using this for GET requests.
+Possibly use `fetch`?

 Known bugs
 ---